ameuret/zed-spritesheet/README.md

 ## Features

- * creates a Ruby source file containing the sprite sheet declaration
+ * creates a Ruby source file containing the spritesheet declaration
    * readily compatible with DragonRuby's sprite API
    * pure core Ruby.
 No external dependency.
 Not even Ruby's stdlib.
 No Regexp.
  * a CLI tool that has sex in its name, legitimately